Rohtak

 Rohtak ([roɦ.t̪ək]) is a city and the administrative headquarters of the Rohtak district in the Indian state of Haryana.
-It lies 70 km north-west of New Delhi and 250 km south of the state capital Chandigarh on NH 9(old NH 10).
+It lies 70 km north-west of New Delhi and 250 km south of the state capital Chandigarh on NH 9 (old NH 10).
 Rohtak forms a part of the National Capital Region (NCR) which helps the city in obtaining cheap loans for infrastructure development from the NCR Planning Board.

-Rohtak is the sixth most populous city in Haryana as per the 2011 census with a population of 374,292.
+Rohtak is the third most populous city in Haryana as per the 2011 census with a population of 373,133.

+Name

+Rohtak is identified with the older form Rauhītaka, which occurs in the 12th-century Rājataraṅgiṇī as the name of a town and district in northern India.
+The name also appears in the "Praśasti of Lākhā Maṇḍal at Madha".

 History

 Clay mounds of coins discovered at Khokhrakot have thrown light on the process of casting coins in ancient India.
-The coin moulds of the later Yaudheyas of the 3rd or 4th century AD have been discovered in large number here, along with several clay seals of the same and subsequent dates.
-A Gupta terracotta plaque and a head of later date have also been discovered.
+Dating to the 3rd or 4th century CE, a large number of coin moulds from the Yaudheyas reign have been unearthed from Khokhrakot, alongside various clay seals from that period and beyond.
+4th to 6th century CE, Gupta terracotta plaque and a head from later era have also been discovered at Khokhrakot archaeological site at Rohtak.

+The 4th-century CE astronomical text Surya Siddhanta described a spherical Earth with a prime meridian running between Avanti (Ujjain) and Rohitaka (Rohtak), while localities used their own time based on the local Panchang calendar.

-Vipakasutra mentions popularity of Jain deity Parshvanatha and his protector Dharanendra in Rohtak around ninth century AD.
-A seventh century AD statue of Parshvanatha, twenty-third Jain tirthankara, was found in the Asthal Bohar village.
+A seventh century CE statue of Parshvanatha, twenty-third Jain tirthankara, was found in the Asthal Bohar village.

+Ninth century jain sources, like the Vipakasutra, reveal the prominence of the Jain deity Parshvanatha and his protector Dharanendra in Rohtak around this time.
+The Vipakasutra is one of twelve ancient texts of Śvetāmbara Jainism, written around ninth century CE, as a kingdom of kings Vesamanadatta and Pusyanandi.

-The town continued to flourish till the 10th century AD, as coins of King Samanta Deva of the Hindu Shahi have been found here.
+The town continued to flourish till the 10th century CE, as coins of King Samanta Deva of the Hindu Shahi have been found here.
 The town was conquered by the Ghaznavids under Mahmud of Ghazni between 1020-1030.

+In the 12th century, Chahamanas ruled in the Rohtak region.

-Rohtak is listed in the Ain-i-Akbari as a Mughal pargana under Delhi sarkar, producing a revenue of 8,599,270 dams for the imperial treasury and supplying a force of 2000 infantry and 100 cavalry.
+Sixteenth century source the Ain-i-Akbari lists Rohtak as a Mughal pargana under Delhi sarkar, producing a revenue of 8,599,270 dams for the imperial treasury and supplying a force of 2000 infantry and 100 cavalry.
 The existence of a brick fort was also noted.
-It is also mentioned in Vipakasutra, one of twelve ancient texts of Svetambara Jainism, written around ninth century AD, as a kingdom of kings Vesamanadatta and Pusyanandi.
-Later, Chahamanas ruled in the city region.
+The pargana was dominated by the Jats.